 Mar 1, 2019 there have been recent changes to the Mil spouse hire program.
 You no longer have to relocate with your eligible spouse.

 You can find more info on Mil Spouse preference here.

 Hickam Civilian Personnel Office is located at 655 Vickers Avenue Bldg 1105, JBPHH, HI 96860.
 Hickam Civilian Personnel Office can be reached by their main phone number at (808) 449-0122.

 Schofield and Fort Shafter Civilian Personnel Advisory Center (CPAC) is located at 149 Kubo Street, Building #126, Fort Shafter, HI 96858-0000 (808) 438-8446.

 Thinking of starting your own woman or veteran owned small business?
 Want to learn how to get set up to bid on contracts?
 The Small Business Administration has great information on how to do this.

 Military spouses make great entrepreneurs, and small business ownership can be a transportable, flexible vocation that supports a military career.
 SBA’s Office of Veterans Business Development (OVBD) empowers military spouse entrepreneurs and business owners by providing the same counseling and training, access to capital, and disaster assistance that are provided to service members and veterans.

 Mil spouses know, since 2009, you can retain your home of residency of our sponsor while pcsing.
-But when you get a job in Hawaii you still have to pay local HI state income tax which is the highest in the nation I found out.
+But when you get a job in Hawaii you still have to pay local HI state income tax which is the highest in the nation I found out up to 11%.
 Hawaii has five tax brackets which are based on income level so the more you make the more you pay.